Fernandohf/Partido-para-que/README.md

 # Partido para quê?

-A notebook that analyses voting behaviour of brazilians congress men.
+A notebook that analyses voting behaviour of brazilians congress men and women.
 The purpose of this notebook is to verify the need of 35 different parties in Brazil.

 ## Data